 On Bioinformatics Workflow Design

-Posted on Fri 26 April 2024 in commentary • Tagged with workflows
+Posted on Fri 26 April 2024 in commentary • Tagged with workflows, bioinformatics

 Since I was in grad school I've been writing bioinformatics workflows.
 Usually to process NGS data.
 The concept of a workflow is simple, and not limited to the domain of bioinformatics.
 However, a workflow (aka "pipeline") used to analyze data from next generation sequencing (again, will it ever be "current …